 If you are coming for a longer period of time (6 months or more), apartments are available within thedriving range.
 These have an average cost of $750.00 per month, plus deposit and a $35.00 application fee.
 The utilities may be your responsibility.
 There is also an approximate $75.00 deposit for the telephone, if you should decide that you want one.
 These apartments may not be furnished, but they do have a small table, refrigerator, and stove.
 You can buy the necessary furniture you need for around $300.00 and re-sale it before you leave.
 You will need to bring or purchase all personal items, cookware and bed linens.
 The apartments will accommodate two people.
 They also have a laundry and swimming pools available for your use.

 We do offer semi-furnished accommodations here at the school on a limited availability.
-Room rates $400 per person (maybe 2 per room).
+Monthly room rates $400/$500 per person (2 per room) or ($20.00 per night).
 Upon your request, we can try to locate a roommate for you from the flight school.
 However, it is impossible to guarantee a roommate; most of the students want to meet you before they decide on living arrangements.

 Flight School Accomodation